Friday, March 30, 2007

 Ponderers are my favorite people.

-They pause and think before they speak.
-They rarely must apologize for their words because they're not rash with them... they do not display their ignorance and inexperience for all to behold.
-Ponderers never write scathing reviews of books they have never read or of people to whom they've never listened to with compassion and openness.
+They pause, think before they speak.
+They rarely must apologize for their words because they're not rash with them.
+They don't display ignorance and inexperience for all to behold and ponderers never write scathing reviews of books they've never read or of people to whom they've never listened to with compassion and openness.

 Ponderers, those who listen to others and not just themselves, anyway, tend to be wise.
-They don't make as many ridiculous statements...
+They don't make ridiculous statements.
 They realize there is truth still to be learned and they do not yet know everything.
 They meditate much about God, but never do they assume to have Him (or His ways) all figured-out.